abrhoda/tdm/ARCHITECTURE.md

 ```
 Description of dirs and files of note:
- - `build/` contains build specific files.
-These are only docker related files for now.
  - `cmd/` is where entrypoint commands are located.
 Add a new file here to have a new entrypoint.
 Currently only `cli/main.go` exists as an entrypoint.
  - `internal/foundry/` contains the slop of unmarshalling types to handle the wild data choices being made in `foundryvtt/pf2e/packs/` (where the dataset for pathfinder is sourced).
- - `internal/handlers/` handler funcs for actions that can be reused regardless of entrypoint.
  - `internal/convert.go` is where all foundry model -> database model conversion code is located.
  - `internal/sanitize.go` is where all data sanitization functions for cleansing fields in the foundry models.
  - `storage/model.go` holds all database models that line up 1 to 1 in the output dataset.